jnatten/mrt/README.md

     mrt [FLAGS] [+tag ..] [--] [command]

 FLAGS:
-    -b, --bash                 Will make command be executed in the context of a shell.
-IE: `bash -c '<command>'` -c, --continuous-output    Will make output from commands executed in parallel with --parallel argument print to terminal before every command has been executed.
+    -c, --continuous-output    Will make output from commands executed in parallel with --parallel argument print to terminal before every command has been executed.
     -h, --help                 Prints help information